kerorokun/code-editor/README.md

-# code-editor
+# Code Editor
+A code editor I wrote in C and OpenGL back from March 2018 - July 2018.
+Unfortunately, I forgot to save the final completed project so this is a snapshot from the most recent saved repo I could find back in June 2, 2018.
 <img src="https://github.com/kerorokun/code-editor/blob/master/images/screenshot.png" width="900" />
 <img src="https://github.com/kerorokun/code-editor/blob/master/images/dracula_screenshot.png" width="900" />
-A code editor I wrote in C and OpenGL back from March 2018 - July 2018.
-Unfortunately, I forgot to save the final completed project so this is a snapshot from the most recent saved repo I could find back in June 2, 2018.

 There were a few inspirations for this project:
 1. Make a minimal Emacs (as that was my main editor of choice back then) that used graphics acceleration